-CEOs (generally speaking of course) are disruptive forces.
+CEOs are disruptive forces.
 They are expected to maintain or nurture far less than they are to challenge and evolve.
 For decades, most have invested significantly to develop a well-rounded, operational understanding of the complex forces that drive commerce.
-I had the distinct pleasure toward the end of last year to discuss all of that (and much more) with David Brennan, retired CEO of AstraZeneca, in a webinar you can find here: Training: The Driving Force of Strategic Alignment.
+I had the distinct pleasure toward the end of last year to discuss all of that with David Brennan, retired CEO of AstraZeneca, in a webinar you can find here: Training: The Driving Force of Strategic Alignment.

-David (among many other things) is a person with a life-long reputation for reducing complex forces into “bite-sized parts” that generally all of us can get our heads around.
+David is a person with a life-long reputation for reducing complex forces into “bite-sized parts” that generally all of us can get our heads around.
 What follows is evidence of that skill set focused on some highly recognizable topics.

 - Vision is (for all intents and purposes) the act or power of imagination.
 In large part, the primary responsibility of a CEO is to create a hypothetical (and hopefully desirable) future state, then get people within the organization to both “see it” and embrace it, in active acknowledgement of the risks that could impede or derail its successful pursuit.
 Vision is a leader-driven thing that intentionally both introduces and drives change